JasonEtco/jasonet.co/posts/on-spike-work.md

 [- Pauline Vos](https://dev.to/paulinevos/atomic-commits-will-help-you-git-legit-35i7)
 </caption>

-Truely atomic commits always pass CI, and change one feature at a time.
+Truly atomic commits always pass CI, and change one feature at a time.
 For spike work, this is a really useful concept - you want to commit bits at a time that are easily cherry-pick-able.
 This comes in handy later when deciding which changes belong in which PR.

-The only difference is that with spike work it really doesn't matter if you're breaking the build.
+The only difference is that with spike work, it really doesn't matter if you're breaking the build.
 In fact, it can be useful to **send your changes to CI and see what breaks**, especially on large projects where running the entire CI suite locally is prohibitively slow (or just impossible).

 ### `git cherry-pick`